 The Spring Valley Station was installed and began collecting data in the summer of 2016.
-Located at an elevation of around 7,100ft (2,160m), the station is located in a pinyon-juniper and sageland ecosystem.
-This particular stand is of interest because there is some research that shows drying of ecosystem may lead to a transition from pinyon juniper habitat to a more sage dominated system.
+Located at an elevation of around 7,100ft (2,160m), the station is located in a pinyon-juniper and sagebrush ecosystem.
+This particular location is of interest because there is some research that shows changes toward a drier climate may lead to a transition from pinyon juniper habitat to a more sage-dominated system.
 This station is powered by solar panel and data are collected manually on a monthly basis.

 Soil at a glance: